UA-Buchtel-College-Design/.github/profile/README.md

 ### Main Repository
 https://github.com/UA-Buchtel-College-Design/uakron.edu-bcas

-**The primary purpose is to track issues through our main repository called `uakron.edu-bcas`, there is no code here to program with.**
+**The primary purpose is to track issues through our main repository called `uakron.edu-bcas`, there is no code here used directly on the website.**

 Our repository `uakron.edu-bcas` shall include some documentation of the system to get a new designer started, but it will mostly be used for **issues.** Issues in the `uakron.edu-bcas` repository allow for assigning REDESIGNS, ADDITIONS, and FIXES to members of this organization.